lincentmac/PDF_Compactor/README.md

 https://github.com/ourarash/shrinkpdf

 ## Before Starting
-For Mac, ignore this part
+For Mac, ignore this part.

 For Windows, turn to app.js and change the code line from 104-111